 - Remove from heat and add chunks of butter gradually, continuing to whisk as butter slowly melts.6 tablespoon salted butter

 - Strain through a fine-mesh sieve and place in a bowl to cover and let cool.
 Chill at least one hour or overnight before using for cookies.

 - To make lemon curd cookies, place powdered sugar and lemon zest in a mixing bowl and press with a wooden spoon to release lemon oils.1 cup powdered sugar, 1 teaspoon lemon zest

-- Gradually add flour and mix just until dough comes together.2 ¼ cups all-purpose flour
+- Gradually add flour and mix just until dough comes together.
+Chill dough in fridge for an hour.2 ¼ cups all-purpose flour

 - Scoop out one-inch dough balls and place 2 inches apart on a large baking sheet lined with parchment paper or a silicone liner.
 Chill any extra dough for the next batch.

-- Use your thumb, the end of a wooden spoon, or a wine cork to press an indentation into the middle of each cookie.
-Fill each indent with about ½ to 1 teaspoon chilled lemon curd.
+- Use your thumb, the end of a wooden spoon, or a wine cork to press a shallow indentation into the middle of each cookie.
+Fill each indent with about ½ teaspoon chilled lemon curd.
 If desired, sprinkle each cookie with raw sugar.½ cup lemon curd, turbinado sugar

-- Preheat oven to 375°F. Place baking sheet in freezer to chill for 10-15 minutes while the oven preheats.
+- Preheat oven to 350°F. Place baking sheet in freezer to chill for at least 15 minutes while the oven preheats.

-- Bake in preheated oven for 12-14 minutes, or until bottoms of cookies are golden brown.
+- Bake in preheated oven for 13 minutes, or until bottoms of cookies are lightly golden brown.
 Let cool on pan for 10 minutes, then transfer to a wire rack to cool completely.

 PIN this thumbprint lemon curd cookies recipe for later!